adrielepinto/clustering/README.md

 # 1.0 BUSINESS PROBLEM

-All in One Place is  a company that sells second line products of various brands with a lower price.
-After more than one year of operation, the market team realized that some customers were buying more expensive products with high frequency, which contributed significantly to the company’s revenues.
+The company All in One Place is a Multibrand Outlet company, that is, it sells second-line products from several brands at a lower price, through e-commerce.
+In just over 1 year of operation, the marketing team realized that some customers buy more expensive products, with high frequency and end up contributing a significant portion of the company's revenue.
-Based on this, the market team decided launch a loyalty program called Insiders, bringing together the best customers to offer the best products, aiming to increase the company’s revenue.
+Based on this perception, the marketing team will launch a loyalty program for base customers, called Insiders.
+However, the team does not have advanced knowledge of data to choose program participants.
+For this reason, the marketing team asked the data team to program using advanced data manipulation techniques.

+As part of the team of data scientists at the company AlI In One Place, who need to determine who are eligible customers to participate in Insiders.
+In possession of this list, the Marketing team will carry out a sequence of personalized and exclusive actions for the group, in order to increase revenue and purchase frequency.
+As a result of this project, you are expected to deliver a list of people to participate in the Insiders program, along with a report answering the following questions:

 ## 1.1 Understanding the Business Problem
 Business Problem/Question: What?
--  Group customers to offer products according to their interests.
+-  Identify and group customers to offer products according to their interests.

 Root Cause of the Problem: Why carry out this project?
 - Reduce product offering errors, since if the customer finds what they are looking for, it increase the sales chancese, increasing the company's revenue.